Kari Shepherdson-Scott

 Associate Professor of Art History

-Teaching specialty focuses on the history of visual culture in Japan and China.
+History of visual art and culture in Japan and China

 651-696-6865